google/WebFundamentals/src/content/en/updates/2016/12/url-bar-resizing.md

 of making `vh` units the largest possible viewport but the ICB the smallest possible is to match Safari's behavior.

+For fullscreen scenarios, where the URL bar is locked to a hidden state, the ICB will use the full screen height.
+This is consistent with the definitions above since "smallest possible viewport" will be the full viewport as the URL bar doesn't show on scroll.

 ## Demo
 * Here's a [demonstration](https://googlechrome.github.io/samples/image-capture/index.html).
 The four bars on the right of the page are all possible combinations of `99%`,